pandoc-crossref is a pandoc filter for numbering figures, equations, tables and cross-references to them.

 : Typeset equations and equation numbers

-in tables instead of embedding numbers into equations themselves.
+as blocks instead of embedding numbers into equations themselves.

 , default Figure